emersonrp/bindcontrol/README.md

 The improved Inspiration Popper design was gratefully adapted from an unreleased version of [CityBinder for Homecoming](https://sourceforge.net/projects/citybinder-for-homecoming/) by Tailcoat.

 Github Actions for automated building of binary releases graciously provided by <a href="https://github.com/JamzTheMan">JamzTheMan</a>.

+Additional feedback and suggestions provided in the <a href="https://forums.homecomingservers.com/topic/38674-bindcontrol-alternative-to-citybinder/">Homecoming Forums thread</a> by:<br>
+DevoDog68, BlackSpectre, Premmy, kenlon, Lumenia, autobotpinto

 License
 -------